-You can use a mobile device profile to change settings on your mobile devices, as well as add, change, and remove custom properties and registry keys.
+Use a mobile device profile to change settings on your mobile devices, as well as add, change, and remove custom properties and registry keys.
+Mobile device profiles allow you to configure the server that the devices should connect to, SMS notification, package sync, orphan package removal, and selection criteria.
+A mobile device profile has the following general options: